Praneeth2k/Praneeth2k/README.md

 ### Hi there 👋
 I'm just trying to find interesting open source projects and contribute to them.

 I am mostly interested in web development and Blockchain.
-I've learnt and used React, NodeJS, MongoDB and Solidity.
+I've learnt and used React, NodeJS, MongoDB and Solidity (Hardhat).

 <!--
 **Praneeth2k/Praneeth2k** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.